pdroll/Better-HTML-Email-Development/readme.md

 _*As much_

-Developing HTML emails suck.
+Developing HTML emails sucks.
 You can't use [even some of the most basic CSS properties](https://www.campaignmonitor.com/css/).
 You have to rely tables for all layouts.
 Email clients that you have to support use  [HTML rendering engines](https://litmus.com/blog/a-guide-to-rendering-differences-in-microsoft-outlook-clients) that were [released over a decade ago](https://en.wikipedia.org/wiki/Internet_Explorer_7#Release_history).
 Things are [better than they used to be](https://litmus.com/help/email-clients/media-query-support/), but it will be a long time before we're able to use modern web development techniques for HTML emails.

 But just because you can't change these things, doesn't mean you have to develop like a caveman.